 - Scaffolding accidents or failures of rental equipment

-If you have been injured at work and believe a third party is at fault, you may receive forms and documents from Washington L&I asking you to recount the details of an accident.
-Workers can also download the third party injury form here.
-You are strongly advised to consult an attorney before completing or submitting this paperwork, since small omissions, errors, or other technical details can compromise your case and lead to a denied third party claim.
-Our experienced third party claim attorneys will ensure that the process is completed correctly to help you recover damages for you injury.
+If you have been injured at work and believe a third-party is at fault, you may receive forms and documents from L&I asking you to recount the details of an accident.
+You are strongly advised to consult an attorney before completing or submitting your paperwork, since small omissions, errors, or other technical details can compromise your case and lead to a denied third-party claim.
+Our experienced L&I attorneys will ensure that the process is completed correctly to help you recover damages for you injury.